The Beginner’s Guide to Savings {Week 2}: Create a Budget

 1. Assess your income and fixed expenses

 Print out the nifty budget worksheet above, then grab your bank statements, your bills, your check register, & any other financial information you can think of.
 A calculator might come in handy too.
 Then grab a glass of wine, sit down (with your spouse if your married), and start crunching the numbers.
-Use worksheet number one to list all your sources of income, as well as all those key fixed payments you MUST make each month.

 2. Create a budget for your variable expenses